Here’s a little film trivia to start our review; try and think back to when Shrek first hit our big screens…

 Then we had the chef who got Finn to help him cook up a recipe to prevent Rumplestiltskin’s witches from finding us, followed by Josh leading our entire troop to safety through the magical mirror maze in the forest.
 The journey was completed by me getting totally shunned by Shrek.
 Again, like Cinders, he fancied Beard as well!
 Must be the facial hair…

-After your immersive tour/show you then come across the Dreamworks interactive section where you can be part of the world of Kung Fu Panda, Madagascar or even How To Train A Dragon.
-Moreover, there are things to do and places for photographs all over the area for the Instagram lovers amongst you.
-Or if you wanted to, you can breeze straight through here and go and catch your train back.
-Personally, we spent a while here playing some great games, like Shadow Karate, Bean Bag Throwing, juggling and that game where you have to get your wand across an electric buzzer maze without it touching – you know the one I mean right…?
+After your immersive tour/show, you then come across the Dreamworks interactive section where you can be part of the world of Kung Fu Panda, Madagascar or even How To Train A Dragon.
+There are things to do and places for photographs all over the area for the Instagram lovers amongst you.
+Or if you wanted, you can breeze straight through here and go and catch your train back.
+We spent a while here playing some great games, like Shadow Karate, Bean Bag Throwing, juggling and that game where you have to get your wand across an electric buzzer maze without it touching – you know the one I mean, right…?

 So after all this fun, we then had a final surprise!

-Thank you Merlin Entertainment and Dreamworks Animation – we had a great time.
-Guys, book your tickets here now and save up to 30% by clicking the link – TAKE ME FAR FAR AWAY
+Thank you, Merlin Entertainment and Dreamworks Animation – we had a great time.
+Guys, book your tickets here now and save up to 30% – TAKE ME FAR FAR AWAY